AnHosu/iot_poc/pubsub.md

 ### Limit the power of actions
 Should someone with malicious content get access to publishing to a topic that initiates actions in the our gateway devices they will only be able to cause as much damage as we allow.<br>
 For one of my first setup, I made my device run any bash command sent from the cloud.
 This is a fun exercise, but a very bad idea in a real manufactuing setting.
-### Reserved topics for action commands
+### Topic management
 One thing, I have found useful is to use seperate topic hierarchies for topics that are intended for publishing data and topics that are intended for triggering work or actions.<br>
 We have [previously](publishing.md#topics) discussed using hierarchies of topics to structure data published from a manufacturing site.
 If you have a topic hierarchy like `factoryA/line22/milling/torque`, it might be tempting to make the action topic something like `factoryA/line22/milling/action`.
 This could be a bad idea, since it is easy to create a policy like `factoryA/line22/*` that allows access to publishing and action topics.
 If instead we make topics like `action/factoryA/line22/milling` then at least it is more difficult to make policy mistakes while still keeping some of the hierarchical structure.<br>
 Even without considering mistakes, poor topic management can quickly create a weak spot for your IoT both in terms of security and developer friendliness.
 AWS does not manage your topics, so make sure you do it.
+That being said, the AWS Device Shadow functionality might just be what you need to make this much simpler.
+Fortunately, Shadows are the subject of the [next demonstration](shadow.md).
 ### Read about security best practices
 [AWS documentation](https://docs.aws.amazon.com/iot/latest/developerguide/security.html "AWS IoT Security Docs") is quite extensive and has better explanations and recommendations for security than I could ever conceive.
 Make sure to stay on top of current security best practices.